Carter Center: Disease eradication efforts

 The Carter Center began spearheading the campaign to eradicate Guinea worm disease worldwide in 1986.
 At the time, there were about 3.5 million annual cases of the disease in 20 countries in Africa and Asia.
-In 2016, there were 25 reported cases in three countries: South Sudan, Chad, and Ethiopia.
+In 2023, there were 14 reported cases of Guinea worm disease, which remained endemic in five countries: Angola, Chad, Ethiopia, Mali, and South Sudan.
 Guinea worm disease is poised to be the first parasitic disease to be eradicated and the only disease to be eradicated without the use of vaccines or drugs.

 Within affected countries, the center reinforces existing disease eradication programs by providing technical and financial assistance, as well as logistics and tools, such as donated filter cloth material, larvicide, and medical kits.

 The International Task Force for Disease Eradication has been based at The Carter Center since its formation in 1988.
 The group has reviewed more than 100 infectious diseases and identified six as potentially eradicable – dracunculiasis, poliomyelitis, mumps, rubella, lymphatic filariasis, and cysticercosis.

 Implementing disease control and treatment measures

 Since 1996, the center has been a leader in the fight against onchocerciasis, commonly known as river blindness – a parasitic disease transmitted by the bites of black flies.

-The center has worked to stop the spread of the disease in 11 countries across Africa and the Americas by helping residents and local health workers institute and sustain drug treatment programs and health education activities.
-The international river blindness campaign seeks to eliminate the disease from the Western Hemisphere by 2015.
+The center currently works to stop the spread of the disease in six countries: Brazil, Ethiopia, Nigeria, Sudan, Uganda, and Venezuela, helping residents and local health workers institute and sustain drug treatment programs and health education activities.
+The center contributed to the efforts that successfully eliminated river blindness transmission in Columbia, Ecuador, Guatemala, and Mexico.

-The center has distributed more than 125 million doses of Mectizan (ivermectin) – a drug donated by Merck & Co., Inc., that treats and prevents river blindness.
+The center has helped to distribute more than 500 million doses of Mectizan (ivermectin) – a drug donated by Merck & Co., Inc., that treats and prevents river blindness.

 Center health workers also prevent transmission of trachoma – a bacterial infection that is the leading cause of preventable blindness worldwide.
 Trachoma is prevalent in places that lack the tools for basic hygiene, clean water, and adequate sanitation.

-The Center follows the World Health Organization’s four-pronged approach – called the SAFE strategy – to fight trachoma in six African countries.
+The Center follows the World Health Organization's four-pronged approach – called the SAFE strategy – to fight trachoma in six African countries.
 The Trachoma Control Program is working to improve sanitation in those communities by building latrines, providing corrective surgery, distributing antibiotics, and educating communities on basic hygiene.

 As of March 2010, The Carter Center has helped to build more than one million latrines in its effort to fight trachoma.

 The latrines contain human waste, preventing it from serving as a breeding ground for the disease-carrying flies, thereby reducing one way the disease is spread.

 Lymphatic filariasis and malaria are mosquito-borne diseases also targeted by The Carter Center.
 The center has distributed four million long-lasting insecticidal bed nets.
 It has also established drug distribution systems in Nigeria to treat and stem the spread of lymphatic filariasis and schistosomiasis.